Imma metriodoxa

 Imma metriodoxa is a moth in the family Immidae.
 It was described by Edward Meyrick in 1906.
-It is found on Sumbawa in Indonesia.
+It is found on Sumbawa island in Indonesia.

 The wingspan is about 22 mm.
 The forewings are fuscous, finely sprinkled with ochreous whitish and with a small indistinct ochreous-whitish spot on the costa before the middle and a moderate dark fuscous discal dot at three-fifths, as well as a slender ochreous-whitish oblique streak from the costa at two-thirds, angulated above the middle and then proceeding as a faint sinuate line to the tornus.
 There is an ochreous-whitish almost apical dot and an irregular terminal line of dark fuscous suffusion.
 The hindwings are fuscous with a suffused submedian streak which is paler and ochreous tinged.